artikcloud/artikcloud-java/README.md

 You can generate the SDK libraries using one of the following ways.

 If using Maven command line,
-- run "mvn install" in the root directory of the repository to install to your local Maven repository.
+- run "mvn clean install -DskipTests" in the root directory of the repository to install to your local Maven repository.

 If using Eclipse,
 - import the SDK library project as "Existing Maven Projects".